-India is an incredibly diverse country, in almost all aspects, birds being no exception.
-1,317 bird species occur in India (1,338 according to latest IOC taxonomy), constituting 12% of the world’s avifauna.
+India is an incredibly diverse country in many aspects, birds being no exception.
+1,354 bird species (according to latest IOC taxonomy) occur in India, constituting 12% of the world’s avifauna.
 This ranks India in the top ten countries globally for species diversity.
 83 species are endemic, i.e. found nowhere outside of India, with another 161 species ‘near-endemic’, primarily confined to the Indian Subcontinent.

 Biogeographic Regions of India

 This diversity can be explained in part by the fact that the Indian landscape contains 10 different biogeographic regions, from the evergreen rainforests of the Western Ghats endemic hotspot in the southwest and the biodiversity hotspot of the North East forests; the hot and dry Thar Desert of Rajasthan in the west and the high-altitude cold desert of the Trans Himalayas in Ladakh and Himachal Pradesh; the mighty Himalayas, the youngest but highest mountain range in the world; and numerous scrub forests, large wetlands and extensive agricultural countryside from the Gangetic Plain to the Deccan Plateau, and across much of the rest of the country.

 Most of the bird species in India are Oriental, with a large portion, especially in the north during winter, of Palearctic origin.